This trend graph shows the popularity of sales management as a discipline and search term in the previous 12 months.

 Sales management involves continuous communication between sales, marketing, and top management for the achievement of the aforementioned objectives.

 Sales volume is the number of units sold within a reporting period. – AccountingTools

 For every sales department in any organization, achieving sales volume is the number one objective.

 When product sales begin, it needs to penetrate the market in such a manner that it reaches all targeted regions.

-Product penetration level is adjudged based on the sales volume achieved via sales approach.
+The product penetration level is adjudged based on the sales volume achieved via the sales approach.

 2. Contribution towards profit

 Sales – Cost of Sales = Gross Profit

 With successful sales comes company turnover and the turnover results in subsequent profits.

 Sales is a natural contributor to company profit.